The Red Moon (Johnson and Cole): History

 As with their previous shows, Cole and Johnson crafted the work with starring roles for themselves, creating the comic duo of Plunk Green (Cole) and Slim Brown (Johnson).
 In addition to Cole and Johnson, the all-Black cast of The Red Moon included operatic soprano Abbie Mitchell as Minnehaha, Arthur Talbot as Chief Lowdog, Elizabeth Williams as Lucretia Martin, Andrew Tribble as Lily White, Theodore Pankey as Red Feather, and Fanny Wise as Truscalina White Nakomis among others.
 The show was directed by Cole who may have also choreographed the work.
 The musical forces were led under the direction of James Reese Europe.
 Europe, who wrote the music to two of the show's songs, "Sambo" and "Ada (My Sweet Potater)", also contributed some instrumental melodies to the show's score; although the majority of the music was written by Johnson.

-Musical theatre scholar Dan Dietz described The Red Moon as a "popular road musical".
-The show toured the United States from 1908 to 1910.
-It was first performed in Wilmington, Delaware, on August 31, 1908; after which it toured to other cities.
-The show was produced by A. L. Wilbur; a producer who was known for backing productions of comic operas and operettas with the Wilbur Opera Company.
 In March 1909, after performing the work in Montreal, the company toured the show to the nearby Caugnawago Reservation on the St. Lawrence River as guests of Chief Mitchal Dial Bount and performed the work to an audience of Iroquois people.
 Johnson was later made a sub-chief of this Iroquois tribe in 1921 in recognition of his efforts to "dignify stage representations of Indians".

 The Red Moons tour reached Broadway's Majestic Theatre on May 3, 1909, where it ran for a total of 32 performances; closing on May 29, 1909.
 Wilbur was one of the owners of this theater.
 Critical reaction to the work was mixed; with several white critics in particular complaining that the work incorporated Native American and "white" music and theatre styles into a Black show.
 The New York Times dismissed the show's plot as "flimsy and uninteresting", but praised the performances of its stars and the music.
 The Indianapolis Freeman gave a favorable appraisal of the show, its sets and costumes, performers, and songs.